Fun School: Fun School 1

 Fun School 1 is the first set of educational games, created in 1984 by Database Educational Software for the Acorn Electron and BBC Micro computers.
 The three individual games catered for children aged under 6 years, between 6 and 8 years and over 8 years respectively.
-They also includes five children's Nursery Rhymes.
+They also include five children's nursery rhymes.
 The products were tested in classrooms and were educationally approved.

 Fun School 2

 Fun School 2 is the second set of educational games, created in 1989 by Database Educational Software.
 It was released on more computers than its predecessor including Acorn Electron, BBC Micro, ZX Spectrum, Commodore 64, Amstrad CPC, Atari ST, Amiga, MS-DOS and RISC OS.
 The three individual games catered for children aged under 6 years, between 6 and 8 years and over 8 years respectively.

 The Fun School 2 games were programmed using the STOS (derived from BASIC) programming language with the STOS Compiler Engine.

 Fun School 2 was reviewed as "The number one choice for our school" by Shelley Gibson.
 Fun School 2 was rated 3rd place in the "Gallup full-price software chart".
 Commodore Force rated Fun School 2 for Under 6 Years as #43, Fun School 2 Ages 6–8 as #36 and Fun School 2 Over 8 Years as number 10 in rankings of the top 100 Commodore 64 games of 1993.
-Despite its popularity among children, Fun School 2 was criticised by left-wing educationalists due to a competition element and the matter was brought to British MP Kenneth Baker.
+Despite its popularity among children, Fun School 2 was criticized by left-wing educationalists due to a competition element and the matter was brought to British MP Kenneth Baker.